Jahirul83/uifry/README.md

 ## Installation
-for run the project locally.
+for running the project locally.
 Use the package manager [npm](https://www.npmjs.com/) to install .

 ```bash